HONOR-X7c-ADS

 Now Reading

 The Philippines has been through a lot of wars and battles.
 We won but before that, we have lost countless times.
-One of the most important historical events in our country is Independence Day on June 12.
 We celebrate and commemorate the struggles of our ancestors who fought for our freedom.
 However, this time we will turn our focus to the heroes who are not familiar to many.
 History was only passed down through lesser-known books.
-These heroes get hardly recognition because most of them fought their battles in their respective provinces.
+These unsung heroes get hardly recognition because most of them fought their battles in their respective provinces.

 Trinidad Tecson

-Trinidad Tecson, popularly known as the Mother of Biak-na-Bato.
-She became the first Filipina to take part in Sanduguan or sacred blood compact.
-In 1895, she joined the Katipunan women’s chapter at the age of 47.
-She is one of the few women who actually fought side-by-side with the men for the country’s freedom from the Spanish colonizers.
-She also lead a group of Filipino women who helped injured Filipino soldiers.
+Trinidad Tecson, popularly known as the Mother of Biak-na-Bato, became the first Filipina to take part in Sanduguan or sacred blood compact.
+In 1895 and at the age of 47, she joined the Katipunan women’s chapter.
+Tecson is one of the few women who actually fought side-by-side with men for the country’s freedom from the Spanish colonizers.
+She also led a group of Filipino women who helped injured Filipino soldiers.

 Mariano Trias

-The first de facto Vice President of the Philippines, Mariano Trias.
-He is known for leading the attacks against the Spanish forces in Laguna and the first uprising in Cavite.
-In August 1896 before the revolution began, Trias joined the Katipunan and became an active propagandist in Silang and Kawit.
-During the Revolutionary Government, Mariano Trias also served as the Minister of War.
+Recognized as the first de facto Vice President of the Philippines, Mariano Trias has been known for leading the attacks against Spanish forces in Laguna and in the first uprising in Cavite.
+In August 1896, before the revolution began, he joined the Katipunan and became an active propagandist in Silang and Kawit.
+Moreover, Trias served as the Secretary of War during the Revolutionary Government.

 Gliceria Marella de Villavicencio